 Ingredients

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

-• 1 pound Italian sausage casings removed
+• 1 lb.
+Italian sausage casings removed, sweet or mild also work

 • ½ onion chopped